scala-js/scala-js-website/tutorial/basic/index.md

 </html>
 {% endhighlight %}

-The first script tag simply includes the generated code (attention, you might need to adapt the Scala version from `2.11` to `2.10` here if you are using Scala 2.10.x instead of 2.11.x).
+The first script tag simply includes the generated code (attention, you might need to adapt the Scala version from `2.12` to `2.10` or `2.11` here if you are using Scala 2.10.x or Scala 2.11.x instead of 2.12.x).

 In the second script tag, we first get the `TutorialApp` object.
 Note the `()`: `TutorialApp` is a function in JavaScript, since potential object initialization code needs to be run upon the first access to the object.
 We then simply call the `main` method on the `TutorialApp` object.